libp2p/specs/pubsub/gossipsub/topic-streams.md

 `TopicRPC` messages MUST NOT be empty.
 They MUST contain either a partial or publish message.
 The data length of the application message MUST be non zero.

-If there are multiple streams for a single topic, the receiver SHOULD process them in the order the streams were opened by the initiator.
-The receiver SHOULD limit the number of concurrent topic streams for the same topic to 3 by resetting future streams and downscore peers that open more.
-Initiators SHOULD limit the number of concurrent topic streams to 1 per topic.
-The initiator MUST close the old stream before writing on a new stream for a given topic.
+The initiator MUST close the existing topic stream for a topic before it opens a new one.
+Because the transport can reorder packets, the receiver can get a new stream before the close of the old one.
+This is not a violation.
+The receiver MUST accept up to 3 open streams for a topic and SHOULD process them in the sequence opened.
+If there are more than 3, the receiver SHOULD reset the excess streams and downscore the peer.

 If the receiver receives a topic stream for a topic it is not subscribed to and has not recently published partial messages to (via fanout), it SHOULD